Tufin/oasdiff/README.md

   -exclude-examples
     	ignore changes to examples
   -fail-on-diff
-    	fail with exit code 1 if a difference is found -fail-on-warns
+    	exit with return code 1 when any ERR-level breaking changes are found, used together with -check-breaking -fail-on-warns
-    	fail with exit code 1 if only WARN breaking changes found, this option is relevant only with both -check-breaking and -fail-on-diff options
+    	exit with return code 1 when any WARN-level breaking changes are found, used together with -check-breaking and -fail-on-diff
   -filter string
     	if provided, diff will include only paths that match this regular expression -filter-extension string